Events

 Written by Derek K Thompson – Čaabať Bookwilla | Suhiltun, Proud Son

-On June 11, 2008, my Mom, Maude Thompson, sat in the public gallery of the House of Commons in Ottawa, bearing witness to the formal apology to former students of the Indian residential school system in Canada.
-Throughout her life, she always said that all she ever wanted was for someone responsible to acknowledge and apologize for the wrongs committed against her as a little girl at the Alberni Indian Residential School.
-She spoke about the tensions between belonging and being dispossessed—of identity, culture, and language—the conflict between truth and the challenges of being fully truthful, the anxieties of making sense of the past while creating opportunities for her children and grandchildren, and the goodness that comes from being generous, mindful, and dignified despite adversity.
+On June 11th, 2008, my Mom, Maude Thompson, was in the public gallery in the House of Commons in Ottawa to bear witness to the formal statement of apology to former students of the Indian Residential School experience in Canada.
+My Mom has always stated over the course of her life that all she ever wanted was for someone responsible to apologize for the wrongs committed against her as a little girl while she was at the Alberni Indian Residential School.
+She also talks about the tensions between belonging and being dispossessed of identity, culture and language, the conflict between truth and the not-so-straight-forward-ability to be truthful, the anxieties of trying to make sense of the past and to create the opportunity for your children and grandchildren to thrive, and the goodness that comes from being generous, mindful and dignified in spite of your adversities.

-For nearly 40 years, my Mom was a cook at Tsow-tun Le Lum Society – Substance Use and Trauma Treatment Centre, where she became a source of love, support, and care for thousands of First Nations and Indigenous people.
-Over the years, wherever I worked across BC, someone would always come up to me to share a memory of my Mom—a favourite meal she made, a time she listened when no one else would, a shoulder to cry on, or how she became the Auntie or Mom they never had.
+My Mom has been a cook for the Tsow-tun Le Lum Society – Substance Use and Trauma Treatment Centre for nearly 40 years, and she’s been a source of love, support, care, and inspiration for thousands of First Nations and Indigenous people.
+Wherever I’ve worked over the years across BC, nearly every time someone comes up to me and tells me about a fond memory they have of my Mom – a favourite meal she cooked, how she listened when seemingly no one else did, a shoulder to cry on, she became the Auntie or Mom they never had, and many other touching stories.
+My Mom has created an enduring legacy in the lives of many people and has given so much of herself unconditionally, and she’s done so all in an effort to simply belong and in doing so to make others feel like they also belong.

 Topic: To Bear Witness: A Meaningful Conversation about my Mom on Belonging and Perseverance